lijia73/ScaleStore/README.md

     To evaluate the latency of each operation, we use a single client to iteratively execute each operation (**INSERT**, **DELETE**, **UPDATE**, and **SEARCH**) for 10,000 times.

-    Enter `./build/micro-test` and use the following command in client `0`：
+    Enter `./build/micro-test` and execute the following command in client `0`：

     ```shell
     numactl -N 0 -m 0 ./latency_test_client [PATH_TO_CLIENT_CONFIG]